SF Symbols 1.1 Update Brings Even More Symbols - The Mac Observer

-Apple has released an SF Symbols 1.1 update today, letting developers use over 1,500 symbols to use in their apps.
+Apple has released an SF Symbols 1.1 update today, giving developers over 1,500 symbols to use in their apps.

 SF Symbols 1.1